 What is Phonics?

 Phonics is a method of teaching children to read and write where the letters and sounds are in a relationship.
-Basically, most parents or teachers teach phonics by correlating sounds to a letter or group of letters, so, in this way, the child or student understands and recognizes the word or subject.
+Basically, most parents or teachers teach phonics by correlating sounds to a letter or group of letters so, in this way, the children or the student understands and recognizes the word or the subject.
 Take this example of phonics in the images below: